If you buy something through a link on this page, we may earn a small commission. How this works.

-These bacteria, yeasts, and viruses — of which there are around 100 trillion — are also called the “gut microbiome” or “gut flora.”
+These bacteria, yeasts, and viruses — of which there are trillions — are also called the “gut microbiome” or “gut flora.”

 Many microbes are beneficial for human health, and some are even essential.
 Others can be harmful, especially when they multiply.

 In this article, we list 10 scientifically supported ways to improve the gut microbiome and enhance overall health.

 To boost the beneficial bacteria, or probiotics, in the gut, some people choose to take probiotic supplements.

 These are available in health food stores, drug stores, and online.

 Fermented foods are a natural source of probiotics.

 Consuming the following foods regularly may improve gut health:

 - fermented vegetables